 • Avoid exposure to the sun and intense heat.

-Additional Tips for Shad Bikes Hydration
+Additional Tips for Hydration on Shad Bikes

-Conclusion: cycling nutrition, the key to success
+Conclusion: Cycling nutrition, the key to success

-In short, nutrition is a fundamental pillar for the cyclist.
-A proper diet will help you:
+In short, nutrition is a fundamental pillar for the cyclist.Proper nutrition will help you:

 • Avoid injuries: Nutrition plays an important role in injury prevention.